Personnel and Students

 3-3.
 Nursing Mother Breaks

-Employees are entitled to take reasonable break times to express breast milk for a nursing child for up to two years after the child’s birth.
-Employees who need breaks and/or a location to express breast milk should work with their supervisors to accommodate the employees’ needs.
+Employees are entitled to take reasonable break times to express breast milk for a nursing child each time the employee has need to express milk for up to two years after the child’s birth.
+Employees who need breaks and/or a location to express breast milk should work with Human Resources and/or their supervisors to accommodate the employees’ needs.

 4 – PREGNANT EMPLOYEES